What is Google Travel?

 Google Hotel Ads:

-– Your property is registered as a Google My Business listing
+- Your property is registered as a Google Business Profile.

-– Ads (CPC or CPA) and Free Booking Links
+- Ads (CPC or CPA) and Free Booking Link.

 Google Vacation Rentals: